adamrossbenton/project2/README.md

 * ExpressJS
 * MongoDB
 * Mongoose
+* Heroku

 Some challenges I faced during the coding process:

 * I had a lot of traveling/family events over the past week, was sometimes difficult to make time to work on the app
 * I have no idea why my mobile view is for ants
-* Adding images appears to ignore styling rules for those images, will fix later
+* Adding images appears to ignore styling rules for those images